fujiten/seasolver_front/README.md

-# front_seasolver
+# seasolver_front

-> A Vue.js front-end app for a Ruby on Rails API backend app
+> A Vue.js front-end app for a Ruby on Rails API backend app.

 ## Build Setup